peter-hunt/chesschaos/design.md

 - Explorer
 - - Can be placed on the 3rd or 6th rank.
 - Pacifist
-- - Cannot capture pawns or be captured by pawns
+- - Cannot capture enemy pawns or be captured by enemy pawns
-- Pioneer
+- Pioneer NOT IMPLEMENTED
 - - Can be placed on the 3rd, 4th, 5th, or 6th rank.

 ### King Abilities

-- Commander
+- Commander NOT IMPLEMENTED
 - - Allow back-rank piece order to be customizable.
-- Grimace
+- Grimace NOT IMPLEMENTED
 - - Can capture king on the same file without intervening pieces.
-- Barterer
+- Barterer NOT IMPLEMENTED
 - - If exist a move to check enemy after checkmate, the game is drawn.
-- Sluggard
+- Sluggard NOT IMPLEMENTED
 - - Can pass the move and force enemy to make a move.
-- Abomination
+- Abomination NOT IMPLEMENTED
 - - Can capture king on the same file or same rank without intervening pieces.
-- Panic
+- Panic NOT IMPLEMENTED
 - - Can make 2 moves when checked.
 The first move needn't move out of check.
-- Stubborn
+- Stubborn NOT IMPLEMENTED
 - - Can castle when checked or the crossing square is attacked.
-- Ghost
+- Ghost NOT IMPLEMENTED
 - - Stubborn, and can castle infinitely in any direction even if king or rook is moved.

 ## Art